Bethenia Owens-Adair: Early life

-Bethenia Owens was born on February 7, 1840, in Van Buren County, Missouri.
-She was the second of nine children born to Tom and Sarah Damron Owens.
-At the age of three, the family, consisting at the time of Tom, Sarah, Bethenia, and her two siblings, Diana and Flem, left their home to settle the American West.
+Bethenia Angelina Owens was born on February 7, 1840, in Van Buren County, Missouri to Tom and Sarah (Damron) Owens.
+When Owens was three years old, her family, including her parents and two siblings, Diana and Flem, left their home to start a homestead on the American frontier.
 The family traveled to the Oregon Country via the Oregon Trail in 1843 with the Jesse Applegate wagon train.
 The family settled in the Clatsop Plains and later moved to Roseburg in the Umpqua Valley.

 Owens' parents were successful homesteaders, focusing their business primarily on cattle.
-Throughout Owens' life, her parents lent financial aid and support to their children.
-According to Owens' memoir, her father came to Oregon with 50 cents, which he grew to twenty-thousand dollars within the course of a few years.
+Throughout Owens' life, her parents lent financial support to their children.
+According to Owens' memoir, her father came to Oregon with 50 cents, which he grew to twenty-thousand dollars within a few years.

-From 1843 to 1853, the growing family resided in the Clatsop Plains region, living and working cattle herds on their 640 acres of land.
+From 1843 to 1853, the family resided in the Clatsop Plains region, living and working cattle herds on their 640 acres of land.
 During this period of her life, Owens often served as the family nurse and nanny, taking care of her siblings, and helping with work around the farm.
-It was during this first thirteen years of her life that she gained many essential skills such as horseback riding, cooking, sewing, cattle rearing, and general homemaking.
+It was during the first thirteen years of her life that she gained skills such as horseback riding, cooking, sewing, cattle rearing, and general homemaking.

-In 1853, the family moved south to Roseburg, in Umpqua County, Oregon.
+In 1853, the Owens family moved south to Roseburg, in Umpqua County, Oregon.
 During the winter of that year, a former farmhand of Tom Owens, LeGrande Henderson Hill, visited.
-He spoke to Owens’ parents and requested their daughter's hand in marriage, to which they consented.
+He spoke to Owens' parents and requested her hand in marriage, to which they consented.
 Plans were made for the couple to be married the spring of the following year.

 First marriage

-Bethenia Owens, age 14, and Legrande Hill, in his early 20's, were married on May 4, 1851.
+Bethenia Owens, age 14, and Legrand Henderson Hill, in his early 20s, were married on May 4, 1854.
 It was a small ceremony attended only by their close family and officiating pastor.
-Owen's dowry, a typical custom at the time, included her horse, Queen, several cows, fabric, and furniture.
+Owen's dowry included her horse, Queen, several cows, fabric, and furniture.
 Shortly after their marriage, the couple moved onto a 320-acre tract of land which Hill purchased on credit, a few miles from Owen's family home.
 The couple began to build a home together on their land; however, it was never fully completed.
-Hill spent his time and energy hunting or reading, rather than prioritizing the project.
-Although a carpenter by skill, Hill never settled into a career.
+Hill reportedly spent his time hunting or reading, rather than prioritizing the construction of the home.
+Although skilled in carpentry, Hill never settled into a career.
 This led the couple into financial difficulty, with Hill eventually selling all of Owen's dowry, excluding the horse.
-They were forced to sell their property and incomplete cabin back to the previous owner and at the request of Hills’ parents, the couple moved to Yreka, California in 1856, where they purchased a small property so Hill could join the California Gold Rush.
+The Owens sold their property and incomplete cabin to the previous owner, and at the request of Hills' parents, the couple moved to Yreka, California in 1856, where they purchased a small property so Hill could mine for gold.